pooltogether/v4-docs/docs/concepts/prize-api.md

 # Description

+The Prize API is an easy way to access the information related to Prizes claimable in PoolTogether v4.

-The Prizes API is a convenient HTTP API that summarizes the Prizes awardable across the Prize Linked Network.
+The Prizes API is a convenient HTTP API that summarizes the claimable Prizes across the Prize Linked Network.
 Prizes information is provided in a HTTP JSON server.
 This API is entirely replicable from onchain data.
 This data contains: